KickflipCli/kickflip-src/packages/kickflip/source/index.md

 > Results:  The 404 page URL is: /404

-> For a "batteries included" experience that allows you to use the `UrlGenerator` based methods, checkout the optional [KickflipCli/kickflip-router-nav-plugin](https://github.com/KickflipCli/kickflip-router-nav-plugin).
+> For a more "batteries included" experience that allows you to use the `UrlGenerator` based methods, checkout the optional [KickflipCli/kickflip-router-nav-plugin](https://github.com/KickflipCli/kickflip-router-nav-plugin).

 However, when it comes to asset URLs we do have access to Mix via a conveniently pre-configured `KickflipHelpers::mix()` and `KickflipHelpers::asset()` methods.